The Weight of a Canon:

 Governing structures have the moral mission of ensuring their population’s utility.
 However, that righteous obligation was dispersed across the horizon, permeating and redefining the power relation between the state and citizen.
 Usefulness is virtue, incapacity—burden—is its corresponding vice.
 The relation between community and individual, between state and body, between even labor and capital, is governed by this doctrine of utility.

 Rather than simply being omitted, the physiologically aberrant were now an active threat to the very functionality of society, a society now oriented around mass production.
 One could argue that this is just the natural development of industrialization and part of the emergence of bourgeois economics; Foucault certainly makes a similar case in his earlier work.
 However, it runs deep.
 Even some of the Marxist reformers of the 20th century maintained the political ubiquity of the axiom of utility.
 In The Labor of Women in the Evolution of the Economy, Alexandra Kollontai argues that the liberation of women is inextricably tied to their ability to demonstrate their utility.
 Only when women are “viewed as being essentially a labor unit” they will gain their emancipation and begin to dismantle the patriarchy (Kollontai 1921).
 This moral and political development effected the nonnormative in an incongruent way.
-The disabled are often not classified as adherents to the “great ethical pact” of usefulness.
+Disabled people are often not classified as adherents to the “great ethical pact” of usefulness.
 They are not always observants of doctrine of utility.
-The fate of the disabled throughout the ages is defined by indirect, but perpetual, dehumanization.
+The fate of the disabled subject throughout the ages is defined by indirect, but perpetual, dehumanization.

 This literary history of disability is an oeuvre of what is unwritten; it is a library of assumption.
-The disabled exist at the margins of the social body because the essence of their bodies is constructed and simultaneously repudiated in the margins of philosophical works that ground and maintain our social orders through time.
+The disabled subject exist at the margins of the social body because the essence of their bodies is constructed and simultaneously repudiated in the margins of philosophical works that ground and maintain our social orders through time.

 Socrates and Plato established the virtue of the aesthetical unity of bodies, a unity disabled bodies despoil.
 The body’s “harmony” reflects the functionality of the society it exists within.
-The disabled, or those who are not “sound” in mind or body, disrupt the harmony of society.
+The disabled population, or those who are not “sound” in mind or body, disrupt the harmony of society.
 “Those who are diseased in their bodies they will leave to die, and the corrupt and incurable souls they will put an end to themselves” (Book III, Republic).
 It is worth noting that passive, almost completely fluid, shift from the pathological to the moral.
 Health is not merely a personal or public medical concern, but a question of piety.
 Socrates equates proper health of the mind and soul to true virtue.
 Deformity of the soul and body is a vice.
 Anything irrational, such as deformities, abnormalities, or physical inefficiencies, is not to exist in Plato’s ideal city.
 Humanity is defined by its aesthetical rationality; anyone that lacks a rational physiological habitus is not fully human.

 Their desire for a world that consists of physiological unity, rather than an unending and open asymmetry, is not an uncommon construction.
 It is the exact desire Samuel Butler’s Erewhon unearths in its critique of Victorian conceptions of utopia.
 In Erewhon, one can find themselves “…convicted of aggravated bronchitis” (Butler 1937, 112).
 The banishment of the ill and of the abnormal is a core tenant of every unsettling, supposed utopia – from courtrooms of Erewhon to the self-ostracizing population in the world of Zarathustra’s blinking Last Man.
 Banishment, seclusion, and walling off – these are the methods of achieving a utopia.
 Underneath this achieved unity in Erewhon and Zarathustra’s future world, one finds a movement toward optimization of bodies.
 It is a movement in the direction of utility.
 Further beneath that, still, is the rumbling of the disabled body.

 Philosophers and theorists following in Plato’s and Aristotle’s footsteps created a literary cascade of assertions of a flimsy humanism that disabled bodies are outside the boundaries of.
-Many epistemologists deserted the disabled and provided the world an intellectual technology bent on rejecting their personage, as did many contractarians and ethicists.
+Many epistemologists deserted the disabled body and provided the world an intellectual technology bent on rejecting their personage, as did many contractarians and ethicists.
 While there has, in recent years, been an attempt to critically audit the history of philosophy to carve out the voice of disability, some still cling to an increasingly antiquated—but simultaneously contemporary—ableism.
-If one wants to follow a thread of humanity’s shared barbarism, the treatment of the disabled throughout the ages is quite an effective one.
+If one wants to follow a thread of humanity’s shared barbarism, the treatment of the disabled individual throughout the ages is quite an effective one.

-One of the first acts of extermination in Germany’s Third Reich was directed at the disabled.
+One of the first acts of extermination in Germany’s Third Reich was directed at the disabled population.
 Initially in 1934, the German government issued a Law for the Prevention of Genetically Diseased Offspring.
 However, this proved insufficient in combatting this supposed economic burden of disability.
 Known among SS operatives and Nazi-aligned health practitioners as “Aktion T4,” this internal directive initiated the mass liquidation of those who were considered burdensome.
 This act was taken in preparation for the Reich’s attempted campaign across the globe.
 Those deemed to possess mental abnormalities or physical challenges were deemed “useless eaters” that were a threat to the broader German social body, the “volkscörper”.
 Fundamentally, this was a military operation.

 Utility was one of the central considerations when a disabled individual was selected for extermination.
 In the case of those diagnosed with “idiocy,” it was exclusively on the basis of utility that they were exterminated.
 If they could display both an ability “to learn” and a physical capacity for manual labor, they could possibly be spared – though it was unlikely.
 If individuals were considered incurable, if they lacked utility, they would be euthanized.